Soltony/NibSkill/HLD.md

 ## 6. Deployment Architecture

-- The application is a monolithic Next.js project deployed to **Firebase App Hosting**.
+- The application is a monolithic Next.js project deployed to a **serverless web hosting platform**.
-- Firebase App Hosting provides a managed, serverless environment that automatically handles scaling, logging, and security.
+- The platform provides a managed environment that automatically handles scaling, logging, and security.
 - The PostgreSQL database is hosted separately (e.g., on Google Cloud SQL, Supabase, or another provider) and is connected via a secure connection string stored in environment variables.
-- Static assets (JS, CSS, images) are automatically distributed via Firebase's global CDN for fast delivery.
+- Static assets (JS, CSS, images) are automatically distributed via a global CDN for fast delivery.